 SAIL (Stay Active and Independent for Longer)

-The pilot projects (others are located elsewhere in England, France, Belgium and The Netherlands) will be monitored and analysed to ensure they are feasible and robust and can be implemented on a wider scale.
+SAIL is a partnership project between Active Norfolk and Norfolk County Council's Environment Team, with support from Public Health.
+It is also part of a wider project, with other pilots located elsewhere in England, France, Belgium and The Netherlands, and all will be monitored and analysed to ensure they are feasible and robust and can be implemented on a wider scale.